kedro-org/kedro/docs/source/deployment/airflow_astronomer.md

     astro dev init
     ```

-2. Create a new Kedro project using the `pandas-iris` starter.
+2. Create a new Kedro project using the `astro-airflow-iris` starter.
 You can use the default value in the project creation process:

     ```shell
-    kedro new --starter=pandas-iris
+    kedro new --starter=astro-airflow-iris
     ```

 3. Copy all files and directories under `new-kedro-project`, which was the default project name created in step 2, to the root directory so Kedro and Astro CLI share the same project root: